 Similarly, the tactile feel of the cup I experience when I hold the cup is entirely driven by the cup itself.
 I am not choosing to feel the cup’s surface as soft or rough or whatever else.
 It feels the way the cup’s surface intends to be felt.

 The word intend is in italics, because I don’t want it to convey that the cup is consciously choosing to be felt in a specific way.
-However by the very nature of its existence it feels the way it feels when I touch it.
+However, by the very nature of its existence, it feels the way it feels when I touch it.

 Similarly, when I touch a hot plate – I am not choosing to feel the heat.
 The feeling of heat is not my chosen reaction to having touched a hot plate.
 The plate feels hot when I touch it.
 For sure the degree to which I feel the heat depends on how numb or sensitive my hands are at that time.
 But the point is that the actual feeling of the hot plate is not my doing.
 It feels the way it intends to be felt.

 The “taste feel” of something is entirely driven by the thing that’s being tasted.
-Bitter coffee tastes the way it tastes, juicy mango tastes the way it tastes, pickle tastes the way it tastes because they all intend to taste the way they do.
+Bitter coffee tastes the way it tastes, juicy mango tastes the way it tastes, and pickle tastes the way it tastes because they all intend to taste the way they do.
 None of our experience of how they taste is our reaction to them.

 The same can be said of sound too.
 When rusted iron rub off on each other, they sound the way they sound – because that’s how they intend to be heard.
-Sure one could argue that the auditory feeling of a sound is contingent to how good one’s ears are and the thoughts and emotions the sound evokes.
+Sure one could argue that the auditory feeling of a sound is contingent on how good one’s ears are and the thoughts and emotions the sound evokes.

-The way sensations feel is entirely driven by the object of the sensation and the way in which it interacts with the sense organs we have.
+The way physical sensations feel is entirely driven by the object of the sensation and the way in which it interacts with the sense organs we have.
 We do not choose how they feel, they feel the way they feel because that’s how they intend to be felt.

 That’s as far as physical sensations go.